Adolfo Gaich: Loan to Huesca

 On 30 August 2021, Gaich switched teams and countries again after agreeing to a one-year loan deal with SD Huesca in the Spanish Segunda División.
 He returned to CSKA for the 2022–23 season.

 Loan to Hellas Verona

 On 31 January 2023, Hellas Verona welcomed Adolfo Gaich to the team, the Argentinian striker signed a temporary contract until 30 June 2023 on loan from CSKA Moscow.
 Before going on loan, Gaich extended his contract with CSKA Moscow until the end of 2025.

 Loan to Çaykur Rizespor

 On 14 September 2023, CSKA Moscow announced that Gaich extended his contract with CSKA to 2026 and moved on loan to Çaykur Rizespor in Turkey.

 Loan to Antalyaspor

 On 13 August 2024, Gaich returned to Turkey and joined Antalyaspor on loan with an option to buy.

 Loan to Krylia Sovetov

 On 29 August 2025, Gaich moved on loan to Krylia Sovetov Samara for the 2025–26 season.
+The loan was terminated early on 14 January 2026.

+Estudiantes

+On 14 January 2026, Gaich returned to Argentina and signed a three-season contract with Estudiantes.